Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Decision-Making in POMDPs

 \subsection{Bellman's Optimality Equations}

 In this section, we briefly review the fundamentals of optimal decision-making in partially observable Markov decision processes.
-We use $b_{t} \coloneq p(s_{t} \given z_{0:t}, a_{0:t-1})$ to denote the belief state.
-The solution to a POMDP can be formulated in terms of optimal value functions, $V_{t}$ and $Q_{t}$, over beliefs and actions $(b_{t}, a_{t})$ as follows~\citep[Chapter 15]{thrun2005probabilistic}:
+We use $[z_{0:t}, a_{0:t-1}]$ to denote the history up to time $t$ as a stacked vector.
+The solution to a POMDP can be formulated in terms of optimal value functions, $V_{t}$ and $Q_{t}$, over beliefs and actions $([z_{0:t}, a_{0:t-1}], a_{t})$ as follows~\citep[Chapter 15]{thrun2005probabilistic}:

-where $\ell_{t+1}(b_{t+1}, a_{t}) = \mathbb{E}_{b_{t+1}} \bigl[ R_{t+1}(s_{t+1}, a_{t}) \bigr]$ is the expected reward defined in Proposition~\ref{prop:belief-space-objective} and $b_{t+1}$ is the updated belief after following action $a_{t}$ and observing $z_{t+1}$, retrieved according to a Bayes filter~\citep{sarkka2023bayesian}:
+where $\ell_{t+1}(z_{0:t+1}, a_{0:t}) = \mathbb{E}_{\textstyle p(s_{t+1} \given z_{0:t+1}, a_{0:t})} \bigl[ R_{t+1}(s_{t+1}, a_{t}) \bigr]$ is the expected reward defined in Proposition~\ref{prop:belief-space-objective} and $p(s_{t+1} \given z_{0:t+1}, a_{0:t})$ is the updated belief after following action $a_{t}$ and observing $z_{t+1}$, retrieved according to a Bayes filter~\citep{sarkka2023bayesian}:

-Unlike in fully observable Markov decision processes (MDPs), where value functions are defined over finite-dimensional spaces, POMDP value functions $V_{t}$ and $Q_{t}$ are defined over the belief space --- an infinite-dimensional space of probability distributions over $\mathcal{S}$.
+Unlike in fully observable Markov decision processes (MDPs), where value functions are defined over finite-dimensional spaces, POMDP value functions $V_{t}$ and $Q_{t}$ are defined over the infinite-dimensional space of histories.
 This makes solving Bellman's optimality equations significantly more challenging.
 Crucially, the value of information gathering is implicitly encoded into the value function through the predictive distribution over future observations

 so that the expected utility of an action $a_{t}$ depends not only on immediate rewards but also its effect on future belief refinement.
 This way, an agent can account for the long-term value of observations that improve its understanding of the latent state and thus influence subsequent decisions.